 This episode is brought to you by Flow.

-Every single day, hundreds of thousands of teams in more than 140 countries use Flow to save time, hit deadlines, and work brilliantly.
-Flow combines powerful features with world-class design, to create a productivity app that you'll actually love using.
+Every single day, thousands of teams in more than 140 countries use Flow to save time, hit deadlines, and work brilliantly.
+Flow combines powerful features with world-class design to create a productivity app that you'll actually love using.
 And for the last 18 months they've been working on something huge — an entirely new version of Flow that they call Flow X. It's the embodiment of everything they've learned helping teams complete millions of tasks and achieve more together.
 Try Flow absolutely free for 30 days and see how it can take your team's work to the next level.

 Links from the Episode

 - Connect with Casey: LinkedIn | Twitter | 33Vincent

 - Kolbe A Index | Strengths and attributes assessment test sometimes used by 33Vincent

 - 5 Levels of Leadership by John C. Maxwell